luhn/docker-gunicorn-proxy/README.md

-# docker-gunicorn-proxy
+# gunicorn-proxy

-It is highly recommended to put a reverse proxy in front of Gunicorn.
-This project provides a turnkey reverse proxy for gunicorn in a Docker environment.
+`gunicorn-proxy` is a turnkey reverse proxy for gunicorn in a Docker environment.

-The Gunicorn docs recommend nginx, but this project use HAProxy for the more robust proxy features.
-Notably, HAProxy offers request queuing, which we use for load shedding during times of excessive load.  (nginx does have queuing functionality, but it's only available in the commercial version.)
+As well as being simple to set up, this has the additional benefit of load shedding.
+Under high load, the proxy will return 503 errors for a portion of requests.
+This allows the application to maintain acceptable response times for some requests and fail quickly for others.
+The proxy also allows health checks to skip the queue, so health checks will continue to succeed as long as the application continues to serve requests.

+Although this project is entitled `gunicorn-proxy`, there are few gunicorn-specific features and this will most likely be effective for any HTTP-speaking application server.

 ## Getting Started

 This project is available from Docker Hub as [luhn/gunicorn-proxy:0.2](https://hub.docker.com/r/luhn/gunicorn-proxy).

 Get your gunicorn running in a container.
-Then run this project, using the `SERVER` environment variable to point it at your gunicorn container.
-For example, this might look like:
+Then run this project, setting the `SERVER` environment variable to the hostname and port of your application and `CONCURRENCY` to the number of workers running.
+For example, this might look
+like:

 ```bash
 docker run --link gunicorn -e "SERVER=gunicorn:8080" -e "CONCURRENCY=4" luhn/gunicorn-proxy
 ```

-Set `CONCURRENCY` to the number of gunicorn workers you have.

 ## Configuration